Corporate Governance Policy

 (Basic Policy on Corporate Governance)

 The Group has established a shared vision “To be at the forefront of people-centered transformations that shape society.”
-In a market where marketing, technology, and consulting converge, the Group have redefined our business domain, as “People-centered Transformation” and will evolve into a corporation that creates new solutions and generate positive social impact by using its standout creativity and technology.
+In the domain where marketing, technology, and consulting converge, as well as the sports and entertainment domain, the Group have redefined our business domain, as “People-centered Transformation” and will evolve into a corporation that creates new solutions and generate positive social impact by using its standout creativity and technology.

 Chapter 2 Ensuring the Rights and Equal Treatment of Shareholders